-Winter enrollment started last week, and Spring enrollment will be starting in a couple of weeks!
+Summer enrollment already began, and Fall enrollment will be starting in 2-3 weeks!
 You might have already met with your advisor to discuss courses.
 If you haven’t, make sure to schedule your appointment soon.
-Here is your helpful guide for what you need to do to enroll in your Spring 2021 courses.
+Here is your helpful guide for what you need to do to enroll in your Fall 2021 courses.

 - Meet with your UST academic advisor!
 Click on the link in the email you received to easily go to BHS and schedule a time that works best for you.
 You will discuss a list of appropriate courses that are relevant to the major(s) you are considering/pursuing.
 If you cannot find the email, you can go directly to BHS to schedule an appointment.